code0monkey1/flight-entries-react-typescript/README.md

 ```

-#### While fetching diaries , do look out for error in the axios request like so : https
+#### While fetching diaries , do look out for error in the axios request by using `axios.isAxiosError` like so :

 ```javascript
   const fetchDiaryEntries = async () => {